4 Lessons for Inspiring a Transformative, Welcoming, and Resilient Waterfront

 Here are four lessons from the panelists:

 - Remember that parks = public health.
-Gina Ford, Principal Landscape Architect at Sasaki, emphasized the critical role of public parks in promoting healthy lifestyles, using the example of the Chicago Riverwalk.
+Gina Ford, co-founder and principal of Agency Landscape + Planning, emphasized the critical role of public parks in promoting healthy lifestyles, using the example of the Chicago Riverwalk.
 Ford led the effort to transform the previously canyon-like and unwelcoming river’s edge to a multi-use, contiguous pathway supporting recreation and social interaction as well as climate resilience.

 - Involve the community early and meaningfully.
 Vaughn Perry, Equitable Development Manager at 11th Street Bridge Park, offered lessons from the 11th Street Bridge Park Project connecting two communities on both sides of the Anacostia River in Washington DC.
 The non-profit Building Bridges Across the River sought community input from the project’s infancy, including creating an Equitable Development Plan to ensure that benefits resulting from the project were inclusive and wouldn’t result in displacement.
 Working with local communities early and meaningfully results in better projects that contribute more deeply over the long term.